5 Quick and Fun Drawing Games For Kids

 #3 Exquisite Corpse

-This is a classic drawing game that goes back to the 19th Century.
+Kids love to draw monsters and dragons, which is why this game has been a hit since the 19th Century!
 Fold a piece of paper into equal segments.
 The first player draws something on the first segment, not showing it to the others, and continues his or her drawing over the fold a little bit.
 Then fold the paper so the first segment isn’t showing and pass it to the second player, who continues the drawing on the second segment without looking what the first player has done.
 Continue until everyone has had a chance to add to the drawing, and then unfold the paper and see what the picture looks like!
 By the way, this can also be played with writing as well, with each player writing a few sentences and leaving the last words visible for the next player to continue from.

 #4 Shape Scenes